Sentinels of the Multiverse: Expansions

 During the Shattered Timelines Kickstarter Campaign, Greater Than Games announced that they would use some of the funds raised during that campaign to help finance their fourth expansion Sentinels of the Multiverse: Vengeance.
 This expansion added 5 heroes, 5 villains, and 2 environments.
 The new villains have smaller decks than previous villains, as they're designed to be played in a new game mode as a party against the heroes.
 Vengeance is available as of February 2014.
 During this time Greater Than Games also released the box set Rook City & Infernal Relics, discontinuing the production of separate boxes for Rook City and Infernal Relics.

 The Vengeance box included an advertisement for an upcoming expansion, Wrath of the Cosmos, later released in January 2015.
 This expansion included 2 heroes, 4 villains and 2 environments.
 The preorder campaign was largely successful and added 1 more hero, 1 villain, and 1 environment along with 6 hero promos.

 The Villains of the Multiverse Expansion, released in December 2015, reintroduces some old villains as well as some new ones, using the Vengeance combat mechanic of having one villain per hero character.
 This expansion includes ten new villain decks with over-sized villain character cards and four new environment decks.
 The preorder campaign also allowed the release of 1 promo villain and 1 promo environment, as well as 7 promo hero character cards.

 On October 16, 2014, an iOS/Android version was released followed on December 22, 2014 with a Steam release for the PC.

 On January 29, 2016, Greater Than Games announced the title of the next expansion, "OblivAeon".
 They stated that this would be the final expansion for Sentinels of the Multiverse.
 That Kickstarter ended on March 11, 2016 with 9,982 backers raising $1,518,321.
 The OblivAeon expansion was released in 2018.

-Sentinel Tactics

-In March 2014, Greater Than Games announced a Kickstarter for a new game set in the Sentinels of the Multiverse universe, Sentinel Tactics: The Flame Of Freedom.
-This reached its funding goal in under 6 hours.